rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: The result of `eval()` is going to be the completion value of eval.
 I'm forgetting the details of the import-parens syntax.

-BF: It needs to be in an expression position
+BF: It needs to be in an expression position.

 DH: So I'd have to put parens around the eval here (in the example)?